astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 1. dams
 2. waterfalls
-3. small barriers (assessed road-related crossings)
-4. road crossings (unassessed road-related crossings)
+3. road-related barriers (assessed) and road crossings (unassessed)

 The output of the processing steps below are full barriers datasets in `data/barriers/master` and a subset of dams, small barriers, and waterfalls that were snapped to the aquatic network in `data/barriers/snapped`.